– Cadets –

 - Squadron New Cadet Starter Package

-There is a one-time cost of $ (2019 Cost TBA) per cadet for the Squadron New Cadet Package.
+There is a one-time cost of $ (2019 Cost TBD) per cadet for the Squadron New Cadet Package.
 Each package will contain the following items:

 - Reflective Safety Belt